 Palette view

 The Palette view lists the available nodes that you can select and include in the message flow.
-When the Palette view is not open the palette is available in the Message Flow editor as a pinnable and dockable element.
+For more information about the palette and how to customize the layout and settings, see Message flow node palette.

 Overview view